pvlib/pvlib-python/docs/sphinx/source/contributing.rst

 <https://www.python.org/dev/peps/pep-0008/>`_.
 Maximum line length for code
 is 79 characters.

-Code must be compatible with python 2.7 and 3.4+.
+Code must be compatible with Python 3.5-7.

 pvlib python uses a mix of full and abbreviated variable names.
 See :ref:`variables_style_rules`.
 We could be better about consistency.